chiaweh2/chiaweh2.github.io/_posts/2018-05-26-What-is-Sea-Level-Fingerprint.md

 **Global** mean sea level, however, cannot represent **local** sea level changes.
 Local sea level changes are affected by many different regional physical processes that varies spatially.
-Sea level fingerprint is one of the processes that changes the regional sea level due to **water mass redistribution in the entire Earth system**.
+Sea level fingerprint is one of the processes that change the regional sea level due to **water mass redistribution in the entire Earth system**.

 While the explanation above makes a lot of sense to me, I understand it still lacks detail description.
 For instance,